 - A service user should be offered their medication overtly each time, especially where fluctuating capacity is evident. - Staff should be aware of personal preferences for administration through the care plan.
 If the service user continues to refuse after appropriate steps have been taken, then medication can be administered covertly as per care plan. - In general, the medication(s) which are to be administered covertly should be mixed with the smallest volume of food or drink possible (rather than the whole portion).
 This increases the likelihood that the prescribed dose is actually taken.
 Not all drinks are suitable, e.g., tea or milk interacts with some medication, and this should be documented clearly (always consult a pharmacist). - The medication must be administered immediately after mixing it with the food or drink.
 Do not leave it for the person to manage themselves.
 If the person is able to feed themselves, observe to ensure that it is consumed. - Each time medication is administered covertly in accordance with the care plan it should be clearly documented on the MAR sheet. - Refusal of the food or drink containing medication must be recorded on the MAR sheet as refusal.
-It should also be noted if it is partially consumed as the dose is then uncertain. - Refused food or drink that contains medication should be disposed of in a medicines waste or clinical waste bin. - Robust record keeping is evidence to enable the prescriber to review the continued need for covert administration.
+It should also be noted if it is partially consumed as the dose is then uncertain. - Robust record keeping is evidence to enable the prescriber to review the continued need for covert administration.